Advanced olfaction: Navigating a complex odor plume

 Brownian noise to be applied as external force.

-noise_magnitude : Tuple[float, float], optional
+noise_magnitude : tuple[float, float], optional

 Magnitude of noise to be applied as external force in x and y